Be Confident That Your Child Will be Okay

 And You Matter Too!

-Transgender kids and teens, like all children, fair much better in life with loving support from their parents.
+Transgender kids and teens, like all children, fair much better in life with loving support from their parents and their extended community.
 Trans kids face a world in which they are often misunderstood.
 They need someone to dry their tears, someone to give them hope that it gets better, and someone who stands up for their rights.
 As their parent or caregiver, you happen to be human.
 You have tears and fears of your own that you don’t show your child.
 You need support too.
 I am here to support you so that you can support your child.

 “Tammy was truly a savior to me when my daughter came out as trans.
 I found myself completely lost.
 I had never experienced anything quite like the feelings I was facing in those first hours, days, weeks, and months.
 I felt I had nowhere to go.
 When I talked to people I thought cared, I received silence and blank stares.
 I came upon Tammy’s name in a Google search.
 I can recall the encouraging words and peace from our first phone call.
 I still hear some of the things she said to me if I am having a rough day with transitioning.” – J.J.